 It may be tempting to skip this section.
 I encourage you to read on especially if you don't want to.
 Submission has been deeply misunderstood.
 In the past, the word submission has had a negative effect on most women.
-Men and woman both have hard time understanding that а submission is not an action word, but a philosophy of life.
+Men and woman both have a hard time understanding that submission is not an action word, but a philosophy of life.
 Everyone is submitted to someone.
-Jesus told the younger person to submit to the elder. very In the sentence he next commanded that everyone be submissive to each other (1 Peter 5:5).
+Jesus told the younger person to submit to the elder.
+In the very next sentence he commanded that everyone be submissive to each other (1 Peter 5:5).
 Submission is not a gender specific word.
 It is for all of us.
-Once anyone understands that submission is as much part of the Christian life as а forgiveness and humility, he or she is prepared to launch into the most
+Once anyone understands that submission is as much a part of the Christian life as forgiveness and humility, he or she is prepared to launch into the most extraordinary experience of freedom.